DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 \paragraph{Model and training.} All four methods use the same SEDD-style DCM transformer: hidden size \(128\), \(4\) layers, \(4\) attention heads, dropout \(0.1\), batch size \(8\), learning rate \(10^{-4}\), weight decay \(0.01\), mask ratio \(0.15\), bfloat16 mixed precision, and \(50\) epochs.
 The baseline uses random ordered masking.
 Progressive-DCM uses current-model confidence ordering throughout.
 DPRM(random)-DCM starts from random ordering and shifts to DPRM; DPRM(conf.)-DCM starts from confidence ordering and shifts to DPRM.
 Both DPRM variants use \(8\) phases, \(16\) confidence bins, \(\beta=1.0\), \((T_{\mathrm{warm}},T_{\mathrm{switch}},N_{\mathrm{ready}})=(500,2000,128)\), and sampled shortlist \(N_t=\min\{64,\max(8,4m_t)\}\).

-\paragraph{Training sanity check.} The runs finish quickly because the host is small and the processed Dentate subset contains fewer than three thousand cells.
-The final and best validation losses follow the same qualitative pattern as the decoding evaluation: random ordered masking is much worse than ordering-aware variants.
-The best validation losses are \(1418.94\) for DCM-random, \(797.39\) for Progressive-DCM, \(796.22\) for DPRM(random)-DCM, and \(1228.30\) for DPRM(conf.)-DCM.
-We therefore treat the short runtime as normal for this compact experiment rather than as a failed or under-trained run.
+\paragraph{Training sanity check.} The compact host has fewer than three thousand processed Dentate cells, so the matched training protocol is lightweight.
+The best teacher-forced validation losses are \(1392.50\) for DCM-random, \(1875.53\) for Progressive-DCM, \(1519.73\) for DPRM(random)-DCM, and \(3151.08\) for DPRM(conf.)-DCM.
+These losses are not used to rank methods because each controller induces a different ordered masking distribution; the matched all-mask decoding evaluation below is the fair comparison for reconstruction quality.

 \paragraph{Aligned evaluation and uncertainty.} Evaluation decodes each held-out cell from the all-mask state for \(32\) reveal steps.
 The reveal budget is \(m_t=\lceil M_t/P_t\rceil\), where \(M_t\) is the number of still-masked genes and \(P_t\) is the number of remaining phases.
 Random, confidence, and DPRM checkpoints are evaluated with their corresponding train-time ordering families; DPRM checkpoints load their saved online estimator and use the full DPRM gate at test time.
 Each method is sampled four times per cell, and metrics are averaged per cell before bootstrap. \Cref{fig:dcm_dentate_metrics} visualizes the resulting \(95\%\) bootstrap intervals.